Guitar Secrets, Lead Guitar Made Easy

 Guitar Lessons that work!

-By now you should be familiar with the A minor pentatonic scale in the root note fret position, tablature, exercises and triplets.
+By now you should be familiar with the A minor pentatonic scale in the root note fret position, tablature exercises and triplets.
 I would now like to expand a little more on the A minor pentatonic scale at a different position.
-What I mean by position is, another position of the guitar to play the A minor pentatonic scale.
 The root note fret for the A minor pentatonic scale starts on the 5th fret.
-But, the same scale can be played starting at other frets and different positions.
+But the same scale and same notes can be played starting at other frets and different positions.

 The root note fret for A minor starts at the 5th fret.
 The notes for the A minor pentatonic scale root note fret are (A, C, D, E, G)

 Look at the scale below and notice that the scale now starts at the 8th fret or C note.
 This is the same A minor pentatonic scale, but starting at a different fret and has a different fingering pattern.
-All of these scales should be learned to play lead guitar.
-Remember I stated that the root note fret is the easiest to play.
-This is true because the 1 finger never has to leave the 5th fret.
+All of the different pentatonic scale positions should be learned to play lead guitar.
+Remember the root note fret is the easiest to play and most popular position to play in.
+This is true because the 1 finger never has to leave the 5th fret among other important reasons you will learn later.
 In the next position you have a different fingering pattern to learn.
 All of the patterns of the Am pentatonic scale have the same notes.
 A, C, D, E and G. All of the different patterns should be used when playing lead guitar or practicing scales.

 Listen to this position C to C

-So far I think you should be a little familiar with the guitar fretboard, tablature, exercises, triplets and up to now, two positions of the A minor pentatonic scale.
+You should now be familiar with the guitar fret-board, tablature, exercises, triplets and up to now, two positions of the A minor pentatonic scale.

-So far you have learned the A minor pentatonic scale root note fret position and the VIII position.
-In the next lesson I would like to expand on the A minor pentatonic scale in the 10th position, starting on the D note, 10th fret.
+In the next lesson I would like to expand on the A minor pentatonic scale in the 10th fret position, starting on the D note.

 Good Luck,